 Here are some of the most dangerous roads and intersections in Tampa, FL, and what you can do to recover compensation for a car accident in Tampa.

-How Winters & Yonker, P.A.
-Can Help After an Accident in Tampa
+How Winters & Yonker Personal Injury Lawyers Can Help After an Accident in Tampa

-Winters & Yonker, P.A., known as “The Aggressive Attorneys,” have been helping accident victims in Tampa for over 20 years.
+Winters & Yonker Personal Injury Lawyers, known as “The Aggressive Attorneys,” have been helping accident victims in Tampa for over 20 years.
 During this time, this trusted personal injury law firm has recovered millions of dollars in injury compensation for its clients.

 The firm’s Tampa car accident attorneys have over 100 years of combined experience.